 You’ve probably heard the saying “what you resist, persists.”
 Feeling constant resistance to your problems causes unhappiness and disease.

 Do you recognize symptoms of resistance?
 You know when you have that knot in your throat, those tense shoulders, or that fear running through your whole body?
 These symptoms are resistance.

-Remember the last time you felt tired, and instead of stopping for a moment to rest, close your eyes, or pat yourself on the back, you forced yourself to keep going, sometimes even working harder?
+Remember the last time you felt tired, and instead of stopping for a moment to rest, closing your eyes, or acknowledging how you felt, you forced yourself to keep going, sometimes even working harder?
 Remember the negative mood you felt coursing through your whole body?
 These symptoms are also resistance.

 Do you notice as long as you are resisting the feelings you are having or the situation that is occurring these symptoms of resistance just persist or get worse?

 You are not alone in feeling resistance to problems.
 We all resist hardships.